pqabelian/abelian-community-website/docs/downloads/fullnode-db.md

 $ mv -f testnet ~/.abec/data/
 ```

-4. Restart the full node.
+4. Restart the full node, And ensure synchronization to the latest block height.

 ## Precautions